umilic16/musichub/README.md

 # MusicHub

-MusicHub is an AI virtual assistant that processes user input using NLP techniques and is able to answer to music related questions, and play music.
-It uses ML models to understand the intent behind users input.
+**MusicHub** is an AI virtual assistant that processes user input using **NLP** (natural language processing) techniques and is able to answer to music related questions, and play music.
+It uses **machine learning** models to understand the intent behind users input and extract relevant entities.
 If the user asks a music related question, it will answer it.
 If the users wants to play music, it will play music.
 After the IVA understands the user intent, it sends a request to OpenAI API for data and YouTube API for music.
 The machine learning logic is built using python, the API using Flask, and the front end using React.

 ## Installation